 Brian Rybarczyk's tips on developing a personal statement

-In addition to looking at the fellowships listed below, be sure to check out these other opportunities at The New School:
+In addition to Lang's fellowships, be sure to check out these other opportunities at The New School:

 The Office of Civic Engagement and Social Justice at Eugene Lang College of Liberal Arts (Lang CESJ) offers small grants to individual and groups of students to support student programming, research costs, activism, creative projects, or other work that focuses on social justice or civic engagement.